Using Parasoft C/C++test With CMake for Static Analysis

 4 min read

 CMake is one of the most popular tools for building, testing, and packaging software.
-It simplifies managing the build process for sizable projects in a big way.
-The Parasoft C/C++test 2020.1 release introduces a collection of enhancements that streamline the integration with CMake-based projects.
+Parasoft C/C++test streamlines the integration with CMake-based projects by simplifying the build management process.
+The bigger the project, the bigger the impact.

-We developed these enhancements during the rollout of our testing solution for one of the biggest and well-known automotive manufacturers.
+The Parasoft team developed these enhancements during a rollout of our testing solution for a large, well-known automotive manufacturer.

 In this blog post, I’ll explain how to integrate Parasoft C/C++test static analysis capabilities into CMake-based projects.
-Stay tuned for my next post where I’ll explain how to do the same for unit testing.
+You can do the same for unit testing.

 Integrating Static Analysis Into CMake-Based Projects